sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 1. Configure Approvers and Deployment conditions.
 To do this, click on the **...** button of the **Default Environment** tile and click **Assign Approvers**.

     >**Note**: Before a release can continue, it must obtain approval.
 There are two types of approval for every environment: _pre-deployment_ and _post-deployment_.
-Pre-deployment approvals pause the release until the approvers have signalled that the environment is ready to start executing its tasks.
+Pre-deployment approvals pause the release until the approvers have signaled that the environment is ready to start executing its tasks.
 Post-deployment approvals pause the release _after_ the tasks have been executed and before proceeding to the next environment (if there is one).
 Both types of approvals can also be set to automatic.

     ![Click Assign approvers](Images/vsts-rm-assign-approvers.png "Click Assign approvers")